Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Multi-band photometry

 We point out that template-fitting, where real cut-outs of high-resolution images are used to infer the expected shape of low-resolution images, is different from model-fitting, where galaxy profiles are fitted using analytical models.
-Indeed, the pipeline also provides photometric values derived by fitting a parameterized model to the multi-band imaging data.
+Indeed, the pipeline also provides photometric values derived by fitting a parametrised model to the multi-band imaging data.
 For Q1 we have chosen to fit S\'ersic models \citep{1963BAAA....6...41S} to all detected objects.
 This is done with \texttt{SE++} in an iterative procedure that involves VIS and NIR data to fix the S\'ersic parameters and then EXT data for photometry only.
 Further details are given in Sect.\ \ref{subsect:sersic}.

 It is worth recalling that, as it is custom practice, the provided error budgets are a measure of the uncertainty due to the observational noise level, as encoded in the RMS map.
-In other words, it does not include an estimate of any systematic deviation to which a measurement might be prone (e.g. because of contamination from nearby sources), and might therefore be an underestimation of the actual uncertainty on the real flux of the sources.
+In other words, it does not include an estimate of any systematic deviation to which a measurement might be prone (e.g., because of contamination from nearby sources), and might therefore be an underestimation of the actual uncertainty on the real flux of the sources.
 The flux within the segmented area of each source is also provided (corresponding to \verb|FLUX_ISO| in \texttt{SE2}).
 Finally, a PSF-fitting estimate is provided for the VIS band only, again using \texttt{T-PHOT}.

 All the photometric measurements are stored in the MER photometric catalogues (Sect. \ref{sect:catalog}), a column-by-column description of which is referenced in Appendix \ref{appendix:a}.
 It is not always trivial, though, to handle the amount of information stored in such a huge container.
 In order to help the user to become familiar with our products and to handle the photometric information measured by OU-MER, we provide a Photometry Cookbook\footnote{\url{http://st-dm.pages.euclid-sgs.uk/-/data-product-doc/-/jobs/162527/artifacts/build/merdpd/merphotometrycookbook.html}} , explaining the basic operations that need to be performed in order to correctly use MER data.